 For most users connecting to the wired network is as simple as plugging an Ethernet cable into their computer's network card and launching a Web browser.
 In some cases, users need to set up their computers first.
 The guides in this section help with setting up your computer's network connection.
+If you need to register your device for DHCP, see Registering a Device on the Network (DHCP).

 It is recommended that you set up your computer to use Dynamic Host Configuration Protocol (DHCP).
 Using DHCP has a number of benefits.
 It allows for better allocation of network resources, prevents address conflicts, and reduces configuration time and errors.
 Every time your computer connects to the Internet it is assigned a different IP address, allowing you to connect to network seamlessly no matter which Subnet you fall in.